Secodis/TSS-WEB/Controls/Security-wthin-SDLC.md

 3. **Go-Live approval (conditional)**: Initial application releases for applications with ***assurance class >= [HIGH]*** MUST pass a security sign-off by the relevant IT security function before they are allowed to be used in the target production environment.
 The relevant IT security function MAY decide within the project approval as well that this approval is required for subsequent releases (e.g. based on certain criteria) or projects with a lower assurance class.

-4. Continuous Release Gates: Releases SHOULD be automatically tested against a security policy before deployment to production to prevent the deployment of artifacts with severe security violations.
+4. **Continuous Release Gates**: Releases SHOULD be automatically tested against a security policy before deployment to production to prevent the deployment of artifacts with severe security violations.

 5. All security approvals and risk management decisions must be documented.